The Best of Both Worlds

 The Great Outdoors

 Close to campus is the Morton Arboretum, a 1,700-acre oasis of greenery, and 100-plus miles of hiking trails through leafy forest preserves.
-In Chicago you’ll find bike trails, sparkling beaches and one of the world’s best park systems.
+Meanwhile, in Chicago you’ll find bike trails, sparkling beaches and one of the world’s best park systems.

-In Millennium Park, the city’s newest and most dynamic lakefront green space, you can enjoy outdoor concerts in the summertime or splash around in the quirky Crown Fountain.
+In Millennium Park, the city’s most dynamic lakefront green space, you can enjoy outdoor concerts in the summertime or splash around in the quirky Crown Fountain.

 The Chicago region is the Midwest’s capital of industry, finance, arts and culture, and scientific discovery.
 From WGN and Soldier Field to Argonne National Laboratory and Morgan Stanley, you’ll have access to internships at some of the world’s top companies.
 Each year, Elmhurst students choose from some 2,000 options for internships and other career programs.